-Benefit accruals under our most significant plans, which account for approximately 80% of the assets and 77% of the benefit obligations in the tables below, had been credited at the rate of 5% of eligible compensation with an interest credit based upon the 30-year U.S. Treasury rate.
+Benefit accruals under our most significant plans, which account for approximately 80% of the assets and 82% of the benefit obligations in the tables below, had been credited at the rate of 4% of eligible compensation with an interest credit based upon the 30-year U.S. Treasury rate.
 The Company discontinued providing contribution credits effective January 1, 2010 to these plans.
 The remaining defined benefit pension plans (primarily in Canada) use a variety of benefit formulas.

 LP also maintains a Supplemental Executive Retirement Plan (SERP), an unfunded, non-qualified defined benefit plan intended to provide supplemental retirement benefits to key executives.
 Benefits are generally based on compensation in the years immediately preceding normal retirement.
 LP has established a grantor trust that provides funds for the benefits payable under the SERP.
 The assets of the grantor trust are invested in corporate-owned life insurance policies.
-At December 31, 2011 and 2010, the trust assets were valued at \$16.7 million and \$16.5 million and are included in "Other assets" on the Consolidated Balance Sheets.
-LP did not contribute to this trust in 2011 or 2010.
+At December 31, 2012 and 2011, the trust assets were valued at \$8.8 million and \$16.7 million and are included in "Other assets" on the Consolidated Balance Sheets.
+LP did not contribute to this trust in 2012 or 2011.
+During the year ended December 31, 2012, LP paid its retiring CEO his accumulated SERP liability of \$10.4 million through the use of the assets included in the grantor trust.
+In connection with this distribution, LP recorded a plan settlement charge of \$2.2 million.